zqqcee/leetag/README.md

 # leetag

 ​	Sometimes, I have no idea how to resolve a question from Leetcode.Same to you, I really don't want to click the "Solution" directly, because it lacks fun to resolve the question at all, so I usually open the comment component to find some inspiring discussion.
-But I found that if someone can **give me some tags or short hints** about the question like what method to use, such as arrays, greedy algorithm, dynamic programming, etc., I can quickly start coding.
+However, I found that if someone can **give me some tags or short hints** about the question like what method to use, such as arrays, greedy algorithm, dynamic programming, etc., I can quickly start coding.
 The tags and hints on Leetcode are **hidden in the lower left corner**.
 I think this kind of way to display  is a liitle bit troublesome.
 So I write this chrome extension.

 ### Introduction

-​	This project is a chrome extension working on leetcode platform, which can remind you the tags and hints of the problem you're struggling with in a soft way.
-Meanwhile, it can show you which weekly contest this question has occurred in with a tag attached question title.
+​	This project is a chrome extension working on leetcode platform, which can remind you the **tags** and **hints** of the problem you're struggling with in a soft way.
+Meanwhile, it can show you **which weekly contest this question has occurred in** with a tag attached question title.
 That's why one named "leetag".

 ### Install